 The Contact Tracing API Is a Mobile Platform Inflection

-The most important thing is that the two phone OS makers cooperated at the platform layer, designed a privacy-preserving protocol together, and shipped a coordinated cross-platform API on a timeline measured in weeks, not the usual months.
-That capability did not exist three months ago.
-The fact that it exists now makes this the most important platform engineering event of the year so far, and the implications go well past contact tracing.
+The most important thing is that the two phone OS makers cooperated at the platform layer, designed a privacy-preserving protocol together, and shipped a coordinated cross-platform API on a timeline measured in weeks, not months.
+That capability did not exist three months ago, and the fact that it exists now makes this the most important platform engineering event of the year so far.
+The implications go well past contact tracing.
+I want to walk through why, because the discourse is missing the point a senior iOS engineer is paid to see.

 What the API actually does